jorgemanrubia/mailgun_rails/README.md

 ### Sending Mailgun variables

-You can [attach data to your messages](http://documentation.mailgun.com/user_manual.html#attaching-data-to-messages) that will be included in Mailgun webhooks:
+You can [attach variables to your messages](http://documentation.mailgun.com/user_manual.html#attaching-data-to-messages) that will be included in Mailgun webhooks:

 ```ruby
 email = mail(...)